 Leigh O'Neill, Chief of Staff, Government Innovation, Bloomberg Philanthropies

 Leigh O’Neill is the Chief of Staff for the Government Innovation Program at Bloomberg Philanthropies.
 Previously, she was Managing Director for Policy and Legislative Affairs at the Truman National Security Project where she oversaw the development and implementation of national security policy initiatives and served as the chief liaison to Congress and the Executive branch.
 Prior to that role, Leigh served in the Majority Office of the Senate Foreign Relations Committee, assisting the Professional Staffer for the Middle East.
 Leigh has worked on local, state, congressional, and Presidential campaigns, and served as Assistant to the State Director in the Boston office of Senator John Kerry.
 She has worked as an Election Specialist with the National Democratic Institute (NDI) parliamentary election observation mission in Jordan, and was a Short-Term Observer on The Carter Center election monitoring delegation to Lebanon in 2009 parliamentary elections.
 Leigh was awarded a Fulbright fellowship to study the impact of free trade on sustainable economic development in Jordan, where she worked as a research assistant at the Jordan Institute of Diplomacy.
 She holds a B.A. in Classical Studies from Boston College, as well as an M.A. in American Foreign Policy and International Economics from the School of Advanced International Studies at Johns Hopkins University.
 Leigh is a proud native of Boston, Massachusetts.

-Sarah Doolin Roy, Associate Director, Brand & Strategic Partnerships, American Ballet Theatre
+Sarah Doolin Roy, Director, Marketing, Communications, & Partnerships at American Ballet Theatre

 Stasha Santifort, Corporate Responsibility & Sustainability Leader, Deloitte Global